cap-js/cds-test/README.md

 ## About this project

-A library with utilities to write tests for CAP Node.js applications, like
+This is a library with test utilities for CAP Node.js applications, like
-- Starting and stopping a CAP server before and after the test
+- Starting and stopping a CAP server before and after tests
 - A bound HTTP client for the server
-- `chai` assertion helpers
+- `chai`-like assertion helpers

 ## Requirements and Setup